Sequence and Consequence: Omega-sequence semantics

-\begin{definition} An order frame $\seq{W,<}$ is an \emph{$\omega$-sequence frame} iff $W$ is a set of $\omega$-sequences on some underlying set $P$ (which we call the ``protoworlds''); $W$ is \emph{closed under tailhood} (that is, if it contains $\sigma$ then it contains every non-empty tail of $\sigma$); and $<$ is the tail order function $\prec^W$ as in \cref{seqdef}.
-A [pointed] \emph{$\omega$-sequence model} is a [pointed] order model based on an $\omega$-sequence frame. \end{definition} For brevity, we write $\seq{\sigma, W,V}$ for the pointed $\omega$-sequence model $\seq{\sigma, \seq{W,\prec^W,V}}$, since the tail order function supervenes on $W$.
+\begin{definition} An order frame $\seq{W,<}$ is an \emph{$\omega$-sequence frame} iff $W$ is a set of $\omega$-sequences on some underlying set $P$ (which we call the ``protoworlds''); $W$ is \emph{closed under tailhood} (that is, if $\sigma \in W$ then $\tails{\sigma} \subseteq W$); and $<$ is the tail order function $\prec^W$ as in \cref{seqdef}.
+A [pointed] \emph{$\omega$-sequence model} is a [pointed] order model based on an $\omega$-sequence frame. \end{definition} For brevity, we write $\seq{\sigma, W,V}$ for the pointed $\omega$-sequence model $\seq{\sigma, \seq{W,\prec^W,V}}$, since the tail order function is determined by $W$.
 For even more brevity we sometimes will simply specify a sequence and a valuation $\seq{\sigma, V}$; in that case, $W$ is (implicitly) the set of all and only $\sigma$'s non-empty tails.

-It should be clear how this notion of model, together with the semantics given above for our language, is equivalent to the (more standard) presentation of van Fraassen's models we gave in the introduction: on this semantics, $p>q$ is true at a sequence $\sigma$ just in case $\sigma$ has a tail at which $p$ is true and $q$ is true at the first such tail, or else $\sigma$ doesn't have any tails at which $p$ is true.
+It should be clear how this notion of model, together with the semantics given above for arbitrary order models, is equivalent to the (more standard) presentation of van Fraassen's models we gave in the introduction: on this semantics, $p>q$ is true at a sequence $\sigma$ just in case either $\sigma$ has a tail at which $p$ is true and $q$ is true at the first such tail, or else $\sigma$ has no tails at which $p$ is true.